 Lung cancer screening tests are performed to check for early signs of lung cancer in individuals who do not have any symptoms.
 Routine screenings are very effective and can sometimes detect even the smallest abnormalities in lung tissue.
 This is important because early detection can lead to better outcomes and a higher quality of life.
 As these tests become more accurate and accessible through ongoing research advances, early detection rates continue to rise.

 With that said, people who have a low or average risk of developing lung cancer typically do not need routine screenings.
 Currently, the lung screening eligibility criteria endorsed by the U.S. Preventive Services Task Force recommends screenings only for individuals who are between the ages of 55 and 77 and are either:

 - Former smokers who quit within the last 15 years, or

-- Current smokers who smoked an average of one pack of cigarettes a day for 30 years, two packs a day for 15 years or three packs a day for 10 years
+- Current smokers who smoked an average of one pack of cigarettes a day for 20 years, two packs a day for 10 years etc.